 Quality of life

-It’s home to some of Earth’s most spectacular landscapes and natural wonders.
+Whether youโre looking for a high standard of living in an urban environment or a more rural setting, the country has something for everyone.
+It isย undoubtedly one of the best countries for a good quality of life.ย It’s home to some of Earth’smost spectacular landscapes and natural wonders.
 Wherever you are, you will always be close to a national park.
 In addition, the country has excellent rural infrastructure, with plenty of work opportunities, and residents enjoy unbounded safety and security.

 Healthcare

 New Zealandโs healthcare system is high-quality and publicly funded, providing affordable care to all residents, including expats who are residents or hold a work visa.
-The public system covers a wide range of services, though there may be some waiting times for non-urgent procedures.
+The public systemย covers a wide range of services, though there may be some waiting times for non-urgent procedures.
 Many expats choose private health insurance to avoid waiting periods or to access more immediate care.

 Education